Tanglifei/PPT/PITCHME.md

  * Platform as a service(PaaS)
  * software as a service(SaaS)

-However, when it comes to industry domain, the story won't end at software but at hardware, which nowadays typically are various Industrial Internet of Things(IIOT) aka Cyber Physical Systems(CPS)
+However, when it comes to industry domain, the story won't end at software but at hardware, which nowadays are typically various Industrial Internet of Things(IIOT) a.k.a.
+Cyber Physical Systems(CPS)

 ---